EloxFire/calculator-api/README.md

 # Calculator API
 This is a simple calculator API that can be used to perform basic arithmetic operations.

+# Context
+This project was made for the Web Fullstack Course of my Master's Degree in Computer Science at Ynov Campus.

 ## Usage
 Install the dependencies and devDependencies and start the server.